Romania's Dairy Industry Overview

 Export

-Romania exports approximately 300,000 tonnes of dairy products annually, with significant destinations including the European Union and Middle Eastern countries.
+Romania exports approximately 300,000 tonnes of dairy products annually, with major export destinations including European Union countries and the Middle East.

 Import

-The country imports around 150,000 tonnes of dairy products per year, primarily from European markets to complement domestic demand.
+To meet domestic demand, Romania imports roughly 150,000 tonnes of dairy products per year, primarily from European markets.

 Significant Events in Romania's Dairy Industry

-A notable event in the Romanian dairy sector is the appointment of Oana Bejan as the new Country Topline Unit Leader for Danone Romania, effective from June.
-This change in leadership is expected to bring new strategies and growth opportunities for one of Romania's significant dairy firms.
-Additionally, Danone has relocated part of its yogurt production from Spain to Romania for the production of YoPRO.
+A noteworthy event in Romania's dairy sector is the appointment of Oana Bejan as the new Country Topline Unit Leader for Danone Romania, effective from June.
+This leadership change is poised to introduce new strategies and growth opportunities for this significant dairy firm.
+Additionally, Danone has shifted part of its yogurt production from Spain to Romania to produce YoPRO.

 Conclusion